ewandeyb/poseplay/README.md

 To use this code for automating keypress actions in Subway Surfers, follow these steps:

-1. Make sure you have the required dependencies installed: TensorFlow, TensorFlow Hub, OpenCV, and NumPy.
-- ```pip install -r requirements.txt```
+1. Make sure you have the required dependencies installed with ```pip install -r requirements.txt```

 2. Connect a webcam or ensure that your camera device is accessible by specifying the `--device` argument with the appropriate camera device index.